TomTranter/JellyBaMM/docs/contributing.md

 ## Documentation

-liionpack is documented in several ways.
+JellyBamm is documented in several ways.

 First and foremost, every method and every class should have a [docstring](https://www.python.org/dev/peps/pep-0257/) that describes in plain terms what it does, and what the expected input and output is.